Our hand-selected luthiers for the Summer 2026 High Desert Luthiery Invitational at Rio Bravo Brewing in Albuquerque

 Hermosa, Colorado

 I wanted to create something beautiful with my hands - something that would allow me to pursue my love of music and woodworking.
 I chose luthiery - the construction and repair of fine stringed instruments.
-I working in a 120-year-old barn, armed with chisels, saws and an old, hand-me-down work apron.
+I am working in a 120-year-old barn, armed with chisels, saws and an old, hand-me-down work apron.

 I truly love this ancient craft.
 I handmake these intricate instruments out of varied and beautiful tonewoods.
 I am grateful everyday to be fashioning these precious materials into acoustic guitars, ukuleles and cigar box guitars, that are a pleasure to hold, play and study.